Arts Education and Access Income Tax Administrative Rules

 B. The Director is authorized to sign any settlement agreement compromising any asserted tax liability.

-C. The Director is authorized to accept unrestricted gifts to the Arts Education and Access Fund on behalf of the Bureau and City.
+C. The Director is authorized to accept unrestricted gifts to the Arts Education and Access Fund on behalf of the Division and City.

 D. The Director is authorized to resolve all issues regarding the correct amount of Net Revenues to be paid to the School Districts and to the Regional Arts and Culture Council (RACC).

-E. Authority granted to the Director by these rules may be delegated in writing to another employee within the Bureau.
+E. Authority granted to the Director by these rules may be delegated in writing to another employee within the Division.

 F. The Director is authorized to waive or extend any timeline required by these rules for good cause shown.

-A. The Bureau will provide copies of the taxfiler’s own financial information filed with the Bureau for any tax year to the taxfiler upon request.
-The Bureau may recover from the taxfiler any reasonable copying costs incurred in fulfilling the request.
+A. The Division will provide copies of the taxfiler’s own financial information filed with the Division for any tax year to the taxfiler upon request.
+The Division may recover from the taxfiler any reasonable copying costs incurred in fulfilling the request.

-B. The Bureau may disclose and give access to taxfiler financial information and Social Security numbers to:
+B. The Division may disclose and give access to taxfiler financial information and Social Security numbers to:

-1. The City Attorney, his or her assistants and employees, and other legal representatives of the City, to the extent the Bureau deems disclosure or access necessary for the performance of the duties of advising or representing the Bureau; and
+1. The City Attorney, his or her assistants and employees, and other legal representatives of the City, to the extent the Division deems disclosure or access necessary for the performance of the duties of advising or representing the Division; and

-2. Other employees, agents and officials of the City, to the extent the Bureau deems disclosure or access necessary for such employees, agents or officials to:
+2. Other employees, agents and officials of the City, to the extent the Division deems disclosure or access necessary for such employees, agents or officials to:

 a. aid in any legal collection effort on unpaid accounts, or

-b. perform their duties under contracts or agreements between the Bureau and any other department, bureau, agency or subdivision of the City relating to the administration of tax (e.g., issuing federal Form 1099s to refunds recipients).
+b. perform their duties under contracts or agreements between the Division and any other department, Division, agency or subdivision of the City relating to the administration of tax (e.g., issuing federal Form 1099s to refunds recipients).

-3. The Bureau may require that employees, agents and officials of the Bureau or City identified in Paragraph B.2 above execute a certificate in a form prescribed by the Bureau, stating that the person has reviewed these provisions of law and is aware of the penalties for the violation (PCC 5.73.100 Confidentiality), prior to the performance of duties involving access to the financial information submitted to the Bureau.
+3. The Division may require that employees, agents and officials of the Division or City identified in Paragraph B.2 above execute a certificate in a form prescribed by the Division, stating that the person has reviewed these provisions of law and is aware of the penalties for the violation (PCC 5.73.100 Confidentiality), prior to the performance of duties involving access to the financial information submitted to the Division.

-A. The Bureau may request financial information from the taxfiler to ascertain the correctness of any claim of exemption.
+A. The Division may request financial information from the taxfiler to ascertain the correctness of any claim of exemption.

-B. Failure of the taxfiler to provide information deemed reasonably necessary by the Bureau to support a claim of exemption by the taxfiler permits the Bureau to deny the exemption request.
+B. Failure of the taxfiler to provide information deemed reasonably necessary by the Division to support a claim of exemption by the taxfiler permits the Division to deny the exemption request.

-D. Failure of the taxfiler to provide information deemed reasonably necessary by the Bureau to support a claim of no income permits the Bureau to assess the tax.
+D. Failure of the taxfiler to provide information deemed reasonably necessary by the Division to support a claim of no income permits the Division to assess the tax.

-If a taxfiler is unable to pay the full tax when due, the Bureau may establish a payment plan and charge the taxfiler a reasonable fee pursuant to written Bureau policy.
+If a taxfiler is unable to pay the full tax when due, the Division may establish a payment plan for the taxfiler.
+If the payment plan is for 12 months or less, there will be no fee.
+For payment plan periods longer than 12 months, the Division may charge the taxfiler a reasonable fee pursuant to Division policy.

 As a precondition to challenging the payment of the tax in a lawsuit, a taxfiler must file a protest in accordance with this Administrative Rule and pursue all administrative appeals under this Administrative Rule.
 Failure to follow the requirements of this Administrative Rule waives the taxfiler's right to protest pursuant to this rule.
 There are two ways to file a protest.
 A taxfiler can pay the tax and seek a refund or a taxfiler can challenge the tax prior to payment.
 A taxfiler should keep in mind that a failure to pay the tax when due may result in additional penalties and interest as provided in these rules.

-1. If prior to payment of any tax or penalties the taxfiler claims no tax or assessed penalties is owed, the taxfiler may protest imposition of the tax or penalties by following the procedures in this Administrative Rule.
-Failure to follow the requirements of this Rule waives the taxfiler’s right to protest the Bureau’s decision.
+1. Protests Prior to Payment of Tax.
+If prior to payment of any tax or penalties the taxfiler claims no tax or assessed penalties is owed, the taxfiler may protest imposition of the tax or penalties by following the procedures in this Administrative Rule.
+Failure to follow the requirements of this Rule waives the taxfiler’s right to protest the Division’s decision.
 To protest the assessed tax or penalties the taxfiler must do the following:

 B. The taxfiler's protest must state the taxfiler’s name, address, year of birth and the last four digits of their Social Security number and state the grounds for the protest.
-The Bureau shall mail a response to the taxfiler within 60 calendar days after the protest is filed.
+The Division shall mail a response to the taxfiler within 120 calendar days after the protest is filed.

-C. If the Bureau denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the date the Bureau’s response.
+C. If the Division denies the protest, the taxfiler may file a written request for reconsideration of the denial to the Director within 30 days of the postmark date of the Division’s response.
+This written request must be mailed to Portland Arts Tax, PO Box 1278, Portland, OR 97207-1278.
 The Director is not required to reconsider untimely requests for reconsideration.

-E. The Bureau’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.
+E. The Division’s notice that the tax is owed, its response to a protest, and the Director’s decision are each valid if sent to the taxfiler’s last known address.

-A. In order to receive a refund, taxfilers must submit a written request to the Bureau within 60 calendar days of the later of:
+A. In order to receive a refund, taxfilers must submit a written request to the Division within the later of:

-1. the due date of the tax return; or
+1. Three years from the due date of the tax return; or

 A. Penalties will be assessed if a taxfiler fails to pay the full tax when due.

-- Fifteen dollars ($15) if the failure to pay is for a period of five (5) months or less; and
+- Fifteen dollars ($15) if the failure to pay is for a period of four (4) months and five (5) days or less; and

-- In addition to the fifteen dollars ($15) stated above, the additional sum of twenty dollars ($20) if the failure to pay lasts for a period greater than five (5) months.
+- In addition to the fifteen dollars ($15) stated above, the sum of twenty dollars ($20) if the failure to pay lasts for a period greater than four (4) months and five (5) days.

 C. The penalty for filing late for tax year 2013 (due April 15, 2014) and beyond is: